- You want to plant a tree or shrub.

 To do your part, you have to know how to identify a medium-voltage line.

 Video: Recognizing dangerous lines

-This short video explains the different kinds of lines that are part of the distribution system: Medium voltage, low voltage and telecommunications—and the danger that they can pose.
+This video explains the different kinds of distribution lines—medium voltage, low voltage and telecommunications—and, more importantly, the dangers that they can pose.

 Do you want to plant a tree or shrub?

 Great idea!
 Trees and shrubs enhance our quality of life.
 But look around first: are there any medium-voltage lines nearby?

 If so, use our tool Choosing the Right Tree or Shrub.